pifroggi/vs_align/README.md

 > [!TIP]
 > While this is pretty good at aligning very different looking clips ([see comparisons](https://slow.pics/c/bhfAcZYI)), you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
 For example:
-> - If clip is cropped, crop ref too so they roughly match.
-Always crop black bars.
+> - Always crop black bars.
-> - If clip is much brighter than ref, make ref brighter too.
+> - If clip has vastly different brightness, make ref roughly match.
-> - If the misalignment is larger than around 50 pixels, shift it manually so they roughly align.
+> - If clip has vastly different colors, make ref roughly match.

 <br />